 An alliance formed in 1949 to deter Soviet aggression.
 The central principle is that an attack in Europe or North America against any member is an attack against all.
 The alliance has grown to 28 member nations, ranging from the United States, Britain, France and Germany to former Soviet bloc countries such as the Czech Republic, Hungary and Poland.
 Albania and Croatia are the newest members

 The summit will affirm the shift in NATO's military mission in Afghanistan from a combat role to an advisory role next year, and on plans to help underwrite the Afghan military after the NATO-led military mission ends two years from now.
 NATO is pledging to maintain a multinational combat force in Afghanistan until sometime in 2014, with a firm deadline to end the mission by 2015.
 NATO nations, along with others such as Australia that participate in the NATO-led mission, have planned a gradual withdrawal of combat forces ahead of that deadline.

 The election of Socialist President Francois Hollande in France complicates that agenda.
-Hollande campaigned on a promise to pull French troops out of Afghanistan by the end of this year _ two years early.
+Hollande has said he will withdraw all French combat troops from Afghanistan by year's end _ two years early.